What makes SimpleLogin a great Firefox Relay alternative?

 SimpleLogin doesn’t rely on any external service.
 It is cloud agnostic and can be run anywhere, either on a small home server for people who want self host or on a powerful dedicated server.
 We did use Amazon for SimpleLogin first version but decided to leave the platform in February 2020.

-Firefox Relay supports email attachments and the email size is limited 150K.
+Firefox Relay supports email attachments with an email size limited of 10M.
 This limit is 25M on SimpleLogin.

 Pretty Good Privacy (PGP) allows you to encrypt your emails so your email service can’t read the email content.
 This adds another layer of security, especially for popular email services that don’t have PGP built in like Gmail, Outlook, Yahoo.